 WinPower is committed to supporting the growth of new, local renewable energy in our region.
-The State of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the effects of climate change.
-WinPower is leveraging the buying power of our community to bring more clean electricity to our residents and businesses.
+The state of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the effects of climate change.
+WinPower is leveraging the buying power of our community to bring more renewable electricity to our residents and businesses.

-A Green Option for Everyone
+A Renewable Option for Everyone

 The Sources of Extra Renewable Energy

-All of the extra renewable energy in the WinPower program qualifies as MA Class I, and is provided through the local non-profit, Green Energy Consumers Alliance.
+All of the extra renewable energy in the WinPower Program qualifies as MA Class I, and is provided through the local non-profit, Green Energy Consumers Alliance.
 Purchasing through Green Energy Consumers Alliance provides two important benefits for our renewable energy: